 In cases where a fixed volume of RECs are purchased, there are often no start and end dates associated with the agreements; the contracts confirm only the amount of renewable energy that will be delivered to the grid and a number of years for which the contract applies.
-In these cases, it has been assumed that the contracted renewable energy volume was delivered to the grid linearly over the specified number of years, starting at the date the contract was executed.
+In these cases, two distinct allocation methods are employed.